SandeshBro-ux/Freeytzone/README.md

      - `FFMPEG_PATH`: `/usr/bin/ffmpeg` (optional)
      - `YOUTUBE_API_KEY`: Your YouTube API key (optional, for fallback)
      - `YTDLP_PROXY_URL`: Your proxy URL (optional, for additional layer of protection)

+### How the Render Deployment Works

+This application uses a custom approach to run headless Chrome in Render's environment:

+1. The `build.sh` script automatically downloads:
+   - A portable version of Chromium specifically designed for serverless environments
+   - A compatible version of ChromeDriver

+2. Both binaries are installed in the user's home directory (`$HOME/chrome-bin`)

+3. The application detects these binaries and uses them for browser emulation, which enables:
+   - YouTube bot verification bypass without requiring system-level Chrome installation
+   - Reliable operation in Render's read-only file system environment

 ## Usage Notes